All Episodes

 It's out there in Aspen.

-And it's run by Walter Walter, oh, Metal Block.
+And it's run by Walter Walter, oh, metal block.

-Used to be Time Magazine.
+He used to be at Time Magazine.

-Then he's uh they went to CNN.
+Then he went to CNN.

 Oh, geez.

-Ah, this is Walter Isaacson.
+Walter Isaacson.

 It's run by Walter Isaacson.

-And uh it's interesting that this thing goes on at the same time a bunch of media moguls are gathering in Sun Valley at a media summit held annually by Herbie Allen of Allen and Company.
+And it's interesting that this thing goes on at the same time a bunch of media moguls are gathering in Sun Valley at a media summit held annually by Herbie Allen of Allen and Company.

-Of course, you know, there's not too many people bigger in media than I. And I have yet to be invited to the media mogul summit every year at Sun Valley.
+Of course, you know, there's not too many people bigger in media than I, and I have yet to be invited to the media mogul summit every year at Sun Valley.

 Nor have I been invited to the Aspen Institute.